Key messages

 Each health service should evaluate their own requirements for emergency use group O RBC and hold appropriate emergency inventory for their site.

-Regular review and audit of emergency group O RBC use and inventory appropriateness is encouraged.
+Regular review and audit of emergency group O RBC use and inventory is encouraged.

-An audit tool and policy have been developed to assist health services assess whether emergency group O RBC should be used:
+An audit tool and policy have been developed to assist health services with the management of emergency Group O RBC.

 Clinical pathways